 Of course, there’s no rule that says you have to take sides in this debate.
 Let’s take a closer look at CSAT and NPS® and in which situations their strengths really shine.

-Example CSAT Questions
+CSAT: Definition and Example Questions

 This data can be highly actionable, but it can also be biased.
 In a very insightful article, Zendesk argues: